-Procedure There may be a faulty cable connection.
+Problem Procedure Drive does not operate There may be a faulty cable connection.
 Check the connection to the computer and to the drive.
-Try another diskette.
+You cannot access the external 3 1/2" diskette drive Try another diskette.
 If you can access the diskette, the original diskette (not the drive) is probably causing the problem.
 If problems persist, contact your dealer.